 Virginia passed some of the nation’s strongest worker protection laws in April and most will be effective July 1, 2020.

 Certain employment claims can proceed in Virginia’s courts for the first time, so expect more state court employment litigation.
-Pre-trial dismissal is tougher to win there than in federal courts, so expect litigation to be riskier and more costly to employers.In addition to the laws outlined below, attorneys Kameron Melton and Patice Holland have written on the new workplace LGBT protections (See “Virginia Values Act Provides New Protections for LGBT Residents and Workers”) and the ban on hair discrimination (See “Don’t Get Twisted Up in Hair Discrimination”).
+Pre-trial dismissal is tougher to win there than in federal courts, so expect litigation to be riskier and more costly to employers.In addition to the laws outlined below, attorney Patice Holland has written on the new workplace LGBT protections (See “Virginia Values Act Provides New Protections for LGBT Residents and Workers”) and the ban on hair discrimination (See “Don’t Get Twisted Up in Hair Discrimination”).

 Employees Can Sue for Being Misclassified as Independent Contractors